CorpGlory/grafana-ico-select/README.md

 />

 ### Input begin
-When users click to input, it removes it's content and opens selection box with all possible icons:
+When user clicks to input, it removes it`s content and opens a selection box with all possible icons:

 <img
   width="277" alt="select"